-Because mining and transportation of coal was the reason
+Because mining and transportation of coal was a core reason

-the D & H canal was built, an added accomplishment of the
+why the D & H Canal was built, among the many lifelong

-first steam engine to run on commercial railroad
+first steam engine locomotive to run on commercial railroad

 tracks in the United States.

-the most famous of Port Jervis citizens was the acclaimed
+Perhaps the most famous Port Jervis citizen is the acclaimed

 author of the Red Badge of Courage, Stephen